csixteen/fraud-detection/README.md

 ![alt text](img/architecture2.svg "Architectural diagram")

 Finally, there is a main Data Store that stores all the transactions made globally by all the Credit Cars.
-This data can be used to warm-up Redis cache (e.g. we we spin up a new region) as well as serve other purposes (e.g. some batch processes).
+This data can be used to warm up Redis cache (e.g. we we spin up a new region) as well as serve other purposes (e.g. some batch processes).
 The main Data Store has cross-region replication.
 This means that each region reads data from the regional read-replica, but writes data to a single master node.

 # Architecture deep-dive

 ## Geo DNS

+Before the Payment Providers can speak to Fraudio's API, they need to know its location (IP address).
+Instead of having the name resolution return A or AAAA records for any of the load-balancers, we can use GeoDNS instead.

 ![alt text](img/GeoDNS.svg "Geo DNS")

-Before any request can be made from the Payment Providers to FraudIO's API, a name resolution needs to take place.
-For the sake of simplicity, let's assume that hostname for the API is `api.fraudio.com`.
-Name resolvers can return A or AAAA records based on pre-defined policies, such as the geographic location of the querier.
-This will ensure that the Payment Provider speaks with the Score service in its own region, hence keeping the latency as low as possible.
+GeoDNS will ensure that we can keep the latency to a minimum, by encouraging clients to speak with the nearest load-balancer (I mean encouraging because on the event of a full regional failure, the name resolution should still return records for the nearst non-regional load-balancer).
+As shown in the picture above, if the DNS resolve query originates in France, then the query response will contain A or AAAA records for `eu*.api.fraudio.com`.
+This is preferable to having the Payment Providers speak directly to `<region>.api.fraudio.com`, as it would force them to have knowledge of name schemas.
+It also gives us more control, as we can decide what routing policies to apply.

 ## Redis for the aggregates